Graph Adapter of EEG Foundation Models for Parameter Efficient Fine Tuning: Abstract

 \section{Abstract}

-In diagnosing mental diseases from electroencephalography (EEG) data, neural network models such as Transformers have been employed to capture temporal dynamics.
-Additionally, it is crucial to learn the spatial relationships between EEG sensors, for which Graph Neural Networks (GNNs) are commonly used.
-However, fine-tuning large-scale complex neural network models simultaneously to capture both temporal and spatial features increases computational costs due to the more significant number of trainable parameters.
-It causes the limited availability of EEG datasets for downstream tasks, making it challenging to fine-tune large models effectively.
-We propose EEG-GraphAdapter (EGA), a parameter-efficient fine-tuning (PEFT) approach to address these challenges.
-EGA is integrated into pre-trained temporal backbone models as a GNN-based module and fine-tuned itself alone while keeping the backbone model parameters frozen.
-This enables the acquisition of spatial representations of EEG signals for downstream tasks, significantly reducing computational overhead and data requirements.
-Experimental evaluations on healthcare-related downstream tasks of Major Depressive Disorder and Abnormality Detection demonstrate that our EGA improves performance by up to 16.1\% in the F1-score compared with the backbone BENDR model.
+{In diagnosing neurological disorders from electroencephalography (EEG) data, foundation models such as Transformers have been employed to capture temporal dynamics.
+Additionally, Graph Neural Networks (GNNs) are critical for representing the spatial relationships among EEG sensors.
+However, fine-tuning these large-scale models for both temporal and spatial features can be prohibitively large in computational cost, especially under the limited availability of labeled EEG datasets.
+We propose EEG-GraphAdapter (EGA), a parameter-efficient fine-tuning (PEFT) approach designed to address these challenges.
+EGA is integrated into a pre-trained temporal backbone model as a GNN-based module, freezing the backbone and allowing only the adapter to be fine-tuned.
+This enables the effective acquisition of EEG spatial representations, significantly reducing computational overhead and data requirements.
+Experimental evaluations on two healthcare-related downstream tasks—Major Depressive Disorder (MDD) and Abnormality Detection (TUAB)—show that EGA improves performance by up to 16.1\% in F1-score compared with the backbone BENDR model, highlighting its potential for scalable and accurate EEG-based predictions.}